Optimal Partitioning for Dual-Pivot Quicksort: Conclusion and Open Questions

+Several open questions remain.
+From a theoretical point of view, one should generalize our algorithms to the case that three or more pivots are used.
+At the moment, the optimal average comparison count for $k$-pivot quicksort is unknown for $k \geq 3$.
+This is the subject of ongoing work.
+From both a theoretical and an engineering point of view, the most important question is to find a cost measure that accurately predicts empirical running time behavior of variants of quicksort algorithms.
+Here we could only provide evidence that neither standard measures like the average comparison count or the average swap count, nor empirical measures like the average instruction count or the cache behavior predict running time correctly when considered in isolation.

 \textbf{Acknowledgements.} The authors thank Thomas Hotz for a useful suggestion regarding the optimal strategy of Section~\ref{sec:optimal:strategies}, and Pascal Klaue for implementing the algorithms and carrying out initial experiments.
-The first author thanks Michael Rink for interesting and useful discussions.
-We thank the referees of the conference submission for their insightful comments, which helped a lot in improving the presentation.
+The first author thanks Timo Bingmann, Michael Rink, and Sebastian Wild for interesting and useful discussions.
+We thank the referees of the conference and journal submissions for their insightful comments, which helped a lot in improving the presentation.
+We especially thank the referee who pointed out a way of showing that the lower order term of most algorithms considered in this paper is $O(n)$, not only $o(n \ln n)$.

-\section{Missing Details of the Proof of Theorem~\ref{thm:O:optimal}}
+\section{Missing Details of the Proof of Theorem~\ref{thm:10}}

-In Section~\ref{sec:optimal:strategies} we have analyzed the additional comparisons count of the optimal strategy $\mathcal{O}$.
-A simple argument showed that for fixed pivots, the number of additional comparisons on an input is at most $s$ when $s \leq \ell$, and $\ell$ otherwise.
-This showed that the total average sorting cost when this strategy is turned into a dual pivot algorithm is at most $1.8n \ln n + O(n)$.
-We got this upper bound by assuming that the optimal strategy always decides for the wrong pivot when there are the same number of small elements as the number of large elements in the unclassified part of the input.
-We will now analyze how much this upper bound deviates from the exact average additional cost term.

-For this assume that the optimal strategy $\mathcal{O}$ inspects the elements in the order $(a_1,\ldots,a_n)$.
-(For simplicity of the calculation, we assume that $n$ elements are to be classified, i.\,e., the input consists of $n+2$ elements including the two pivots.)
-We have to calculate the average number of positions $i \in \{1,\ldots,n\}$ where we have the same number of small elements as large elements in $(a_i,\ldots,a_n)$.
-We call a position $i$ where this happens a \emph{zero-crossing} at position $i$.

-By symmetry, we may assume that the number of small elements is at most as large as the number of large elements.
-We temporarily omit medium elements to simplify calculations, i.\,e., we assume that the number of small and large elements is $n$.
-Let $Z_n$ be the random variable that counts the number of zero-crossings for an input of $n$ elements.
-We calculate: